 Important Travel Document Information – Please Read

 If you want to travel to Iceland, you can apply for a Schengen Visa.
-This will allow you to travel there for 90 days within a 6 month period, and travel to other Schengen areas.
-Certain countries that have agreement with the Schengen area will not need a visa.
-Check online to see if your country is one.
+This will allow you to travel there for 90 days within a 6-month period and travel to other Schengen areas.
+Certain countries that have an agreement with the Schengen area will not need a visa.

 We strongly advise to make any Visa Applications as soon as possible to ensure that you are approved for any visa when traveling to Iceland in time for your trip.
 You will not be allowed on your flight without a valid visa document.

 Please select one of the following options when applying for your Iceland Visa: